-A bipod may be attached to the rifle to support it between stages of fire, but a bipod or rifle rest may not be attached to the rifle while shooting.
+A bipod may be attached to the rifle to support it between stages of fire.
+A bipod or rifle rest may not be attached to the rifle while shooting three-position events, but it may remain attached when used in prone events.